i2p-pt/i2p-rdsys/doc/torrent-updater.md

 revealing the location of the initial seeders, and will for the time being updates will be "Visible" faster when they are performed within I2P.
-For now, I enable this using a hack of the built-in I2P Java torrent client, which is called "I2PSnark."
+For now, I enable this using a hack of the built-in I2P Java torrent client, which is called "I2PSnark"(See section above).
 In the future, a pure-Go bittorrent-over-I2P client would be better.
 Of course, that would still require an I2P router to be running on the same host as the Tor Browser.
 In it's most useful form, it would also embed a pure-Go I2P router for the pure-Go I2P torrent client to use.